PAMinerva/LearnDirectX-samples/README.md

 <br>

 ***
 As you can see, each tutorial is almost comparable with a book chapter.
-Writing tutorials with a good level of details takes a fair amount of time and effort. <br>
+Writing tutorials with a good level of detail takes a fair amount of time and effort. <br>
 If you like this project, or if you have found it somewhat helpful, please consider supporting further development by clicking on the image below.
 Whether a small tip, a one time donation, or a recurring payment, it's all welcome!
 Thank you very much already! <br><br>

 <a href="https://ko-fi.com/paminerva">